heyromano/heyromano.github.io/index.md

 ---
 layout: default
 subtitle: Hi, I'm Erika,
 desc: Assistant Professor of Biology and Environmental Studies.
-I investigate the biodiversity of mutualisms and their adaptation in response to anthropogenic stressors in **coral reef ecosystems** and **agroecological systems**.
+I investigate the biodiversity of mutualisms and their adaptation in response to anthropogenic stressors in <b>coral reef ecosystems</b> and <b>agroecological systems</b>.
 ---

 Text can be **bold**, _italic_, or ~~strikethrough~~.